ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 will not remember to lisp our name.
 The following graphic passage is
 from the description oi a scene witnessed by a
-Mr. Campbell and his party, in the nort
+Mr. Campbell and his party, in the north
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:dlc:batch_dlc_dunbar_ver01:data:sn85026214:print0021111017A:1869102401:0006/pct:44.258065,59.186047,12.092166,10.633075/!600,600/0/default.jpg"/>
 </td>